-From the intersection of Route 28N and Route 30 in Long Lake follow Route 30 toward Tupper Lake.
+From the intersection of Route 28N and Route 30 in Long Lake, follow Route 30 toward Tupper Lake.
 Continue through town and locate Kickerville Road on the right, about 0.6 miles past the bridge over Long Lake.
 Follow Kickerville Road to the Stone Building at the end.
-From here a dirt road passes to its right, this leads to the Cedarlands Boy Scout Camp.
-The road is marked as private but it is open to the public when the scouts are not in session.
+From here a dirt road passes to its right - this leads to the Cedarlands Boy Scout Camp.
+The road is marked as private but it is open to the public to a gravel parking lot.
 Drive down this dirt road for around 1-mile to the designated public parking on the left.

 The road approach is very easy and you will pass by two canoe carry trails to Mud Pond and one to McRorie Lake.
-The trail is steep, as is the entire mountain on this aspect.
-You can also choose to go off trail, if you have the experience, to access the cliffs with more outstanding views.
-This is not recommended for children or inexperienced hikers, however.
 The views toward the High Peaks and over McRoarie Lake are some of the finest in the region.
-The actual summit of the mountain is wooded but the trail does continue over the true top and all the way to the wooded summit of Grampus Lake Mountain and beyond, if you are interested in extending your day.